 Either way, if you have the money to make a payment, make it right now.
 Federal lenders report student loan delinquency at 90 days or more.
 Private lenders will report it to the credit bureaus, too, but call your lender and explain that you want to make a payment to get back on track as soon as possible.

 If you don’t have the money for a payment, you might be able to suspend your payments through deferment or forbearance.

 Private lenders are likely to offer short-term forbearance.
-If you qualify for economic hardship deferment or unemployment deferment, you can utilize them for up to three years.
+If you qualify for economic hardship deferment or unemployment deferment on your federal loans, you can utilize them for up to three years.
 For subsidized federal student loans, choosing deferment is ideal if you’re eligible, since you can avoid accruing interest during that time.